TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/ConvertTo-RNAME.md

 ```

 ## DESCRIPTION
-This function uses the BloxOne API to convert an email address to RNAME format
+This function uses the Infoblox Portal API to convert an email address to RNAME format

 ## EXAMPLES